zcq100/tesla-apiscraper/README.md

 ## Usage

-After the install you can reach the scraper at http://localhost:3000
+After the install you can reach the scraper at http://localhost:8023

-Default u/p is admin/admin

 Both logfile (apiscraper.log) and the config file (config.py) are mapped outside the Docker container, so you can view / change these whenever you'd like.
 After changing, just restart the container.